ItalyPaleAle/SMConfig/README.md

 #### Load config data from files

-In place of a `config` object, you can pass a string with the path of a file to load with the config object.
-You can also pass an array of strings to specify multiple files, which will be merged in the order they're listed.
-If a configuration value is defined in multiple files, the value specified in the rightmost file will have the highest priority.
+In place of a config object, you can pass a string with the path of a file to load with the config object.

 ````js
 // Load a file